 ROG laptops are among the most popular gaming and performance notebooks in their segments, and this series builds on Asus’s prior experience with the Zephyrus S ultraportable series.

 The major novelty is the addition of a secondary screen, something Asus previously implemented

 on their Zenbook Duo notebooks, but this time the screen is angled towards the user, for better viewing angles, functionality and thermal management, as well as backed up by pretty much the most powerful hardware platform currently available in a portable form-factor.

 Our configuration is one of those top-tier variants, built on an Intel Core i9-10980HK processor and Nvidia RTX 2080 Super graphics, and paired with a 4K main display with 100% AdobeRGB coverage.
 Asus also offers a 300 Hz FHD screen choice for this laptop, but the rich 4K panel might be the more attractive here, as the Zephyrus Duo is not primarily a gaming laptop, but rather a powerful workstation with beefy specs and two screens.

-We’ve spent the last few weeks with our Zephyrus Duo GX550 sample and gathered out thoughts down below, with the positives and the quirks that you should be aware of before spending a small fortune on this computer (currently listed at between 3000 to 4000 USD between configurations)
+We’ve spent the last few weeks with two Zephyrus Duo GX550 samples and gathered out thoughts down below, with the positives and the quirks that you should be aware of before spending a small fortune on this computer (currently listed at between 3000 to 4000 USD between configurations).

 Specs sheet as reviewed – Zephyrus Duo 15 GX550